-In the late 1880s one of America's richest men, George Vanderbuilt, visited Asheville, North

-Carolina and fell in love with the beautiful mountain Town.
+In the late 1880s one of America's richest men, George Vanderbuilt, visited Asheville, North Carolina and fell in love with the beautiful mountain Town.
 He decided to build his sprawling Biltmore estate there.
 He hired famed landscape architect Frederick Law Olmsted to design the grounds and gardens of the 5,800-acre estate.
 Olmsted, in turn, wanted to make it a showcase for the world.

 At Olmsted's urging, Vanderbilt decided to hire a forester to scientifically manage the woodlands.
 So, in 1892 he hired Gifford Pinchot, who later became known as the "Father of American Forestry" and established the U.S. Forest Service.
 Over the next three years, Pinchot initiated the first large-scale forest management plan in the United States, making a name for himself and the Biltmore Estate.
 Before Pinchot left in 1895, Vanderbilt purchased 100,000 additional acres of mountainous woodlands and asked Pinchot to find a man to manage the land.
-At Pinchot's recommendation, Vanderbilt hired Dr. Carl Alwin Schenck, a German forester, to replace him.

-Schenck came to the United States knowing little about the forest conditions he faced.
-But word quickly spread about the tall man with the funny-looking mustache who could be seen on his hands and knees planting acorns, or refused to cut down every tree in the woods.
+At and knees planting acorns, or refused to cut down every tree in the woods.
 Curious young men began showing up looking for work, and soon were asking questions about this new science called forestry.
 To answer their questions, Schenck opened the Biltmore Forest School (BFS) in 1898, the first school of forestry in America.
 Essentially a one-man operation, he'd lecture to them in the morning and show them the practical side in the afternoon.
 As Schenck noted with pride, "My boys worked continuously in the woods, while those at other schools saw wood only on their desks."
 Filled with school pride and thoroughly versed in the art and science of forestry after just a year's training, many of his students went on to become leaders of the forestry movement.